gethinode/hinode/content/post/is-this-appexchange-app-worth-it.md

-  "title": "Is this AppExchange App “Worth It”?", "Slug": "is-this-appexchange-app-worth-it", "description": "The Salesforce AppExchange is full of handy tools, helpful add-ons, and creative solutions to common problems — but it can also sometimes feel like an overwhelming wall of options.", "tags": ["salesforce-appexchange","salesforce-admin","salesforce-app","salesforce","appexchange"], "author": {
+  "title": "Is this AppExchange App “Worth It”?", "Slug": "is-this-appexchange-app-worth-it", "description": "The Salesforce AppExchange is full of handy tools, helpful add-ons, and creative solutions to common problems — but it can also sometimes feel like an overwhelming wall of options.", "tags":
+    [
+      "salesforce-appexchange",
+      "salesforce-admin",
+      "salesforce-app",
+      "salesforce",
+      "appexchange",
+    ],
+  "author":
+    {
       "name": Chris Stegall,
-    "title": Marketing Director,
+      "title": "Marketing Director",
-    "jpeg": /img/contributors/chris-stegall_128-128.jpeg
+      "webp": "/img/contributors/chris-stegall_128-128.webp",
     },
   "layout": "single",
-  "thumbnail": {
-    "url": "/img/1_R4oDLgcagWREGnm19rwOvA.png"
+  "thumbnail": { "url": "/img/1_R4oDLgcagWREGnm19rwOvA.png" },
 }
-}
 ---

 The [Salesforce AppExchange](https://appexchange.salesforce.com/) is full of handy tools, helpful add-ons, and creative solutions to common problems — but it can also sometimes feel like an overwhelming wall of options.
 Free apps give you an opportunity to test drive a solution and see if it’s the cure for what ails your org.
-But, with the steady increase in “freemium offerings” that give you a taste for free but make you buy the meal, more and more users find themselves wondering “Do I really need to buy ______?”
+But, with the steady increase in “freemium offerings” that give you a taste for free but make you buy the meal, more and more users find themselves wondering “Do I really need to buy **\_\_**?”
 In today’s post we’ll run through the questions you should ask yourself, and your organization, before you pull the trigger on that paid install.
 Let’s get to it!

 ## Does it Solve an Existing Issue?